 Choosing a coffin for someone is probably not something you have ever given much thought to, if any.
 When it actually comes to it, it can feel surreal.
 It’s difficult.
 Take your time.

 There’s a huge range of coffins out there.
-In Britain we have more choice than in any other country on earth.
+In Britain we have more choice than any other country on earth.
 And there’s an alternative to a coffin: a shroud.

 No you don’t.
 Undertakers are beginning to realise that a great many people want to buy this last gift for someone who has died themselves, not through a third-party.
 If your undertaker refuses to accept a coffin bought by you, take your business elsewhere.
 Any problems, contact us.

 You can spend as much as you like on a coffin, from 150 pounds to several thousand.

 No one wants to feel like a skinflint and choose something disrespectfully cheap.
 But here’s a thing: there’s almost no difference in appearance between a bottom-of-the-range veneered MDF ‘oak’ coffin and a solid oak one at five times the price.